newshour/wagtailimagecaptions/README.md

 WAGTAILIMAGES_IMAGE_MODEL = "wagtailimagecaptions.CaptionedImage"
 ```

+### Migrating

+Heads up!
+If you have existing images, you will need to create a [data migration operation](https://docs.wagtail.org/en/latest/advanced_topics/images/custom_image_model.html#migrating-from-the-builtin-image-model) to move the old images into
+the new model.

 ## How to Use

 The custom Image model, `CaptionedImage`, adds four new fields to the Wagtail Image model: `alt`, `caption`, `credit`, `iptc_data`.
 When a new image is uploaded via Wagtail's media library, the app will attempt to extract any IPTC meta data found in the file and fill